 In the town itself, there is the Kong Lung Historic Market Center.
 Originally built as a marketplace, its buildings now house businesses such as restaurants, cafes, and soap and candle manufacturers.
 This makes it ideal to sample some of the local wares and cuisines while taking in its historic architecture.

 For those looking for attractions of the more natural kind, there are options such as the Wai Koa Loop Trail.
-A beautiful trail through former guava plantations, you can take in the beauty of the area and perhaps even stop off for a game of mini golf along the way.
+A beautiful trail through former guava plantations, you can take in the beauty of the area and perhaps even stop off for a game of mini-golf along the way.

-Then of course, like most of Hawaii, there are a range of great beaches for you to choose from.
+Then of course, like most of Hawaii, there is a range of great beaches for you to choose from.
 Kilauea is home to one of the most exclusive beaches on the island’s north shore, Kauapea Beach.

 Kauapea Beach is a beautiful beach backed by large cliffs, where turquoise waters meet golden sands.
 Also known as the secret beach, it is only accessible by the Kauapea Beach Trail Head, making it a secluded destination, where you can enjoy a slice of your own private paradise.

-Stay in Kilauea if you want to visit a historic lighthouse or marketplace, you want to visit one of the most beautiful, secluded beaches on the north shore, you want to follow a nature trail or play a game of mini golf, you want to visit a wildlife refuge, you are a fan of bird watching.🔍FIND BEST HOTELS IN KILAUEA
+Stay in Kilauea if you want to visit a historic lighthouse or marketplace, you want to visit one of the most beautiful, secluded beaches on the north shore, you want to follow a nature trail or play a game of mini-golf, you want to visit a wildlife refuge, you are a fan of bird watching.🔍FIND BEST HOTELS IN KILAUEA

 Wailua is located at the mouth of the Wailua River, on the east coast of the island, often referred to as the Royal Coconut Coast.
 It is known as the coconut coast due to the groves of coconut palms that grow there.
+Popular points of interest nearby are Wailua River, Fern Grotto, Wailua River State Park with Opaekaa Falls and Wailua Falls, and the Great Sacred Wailua (the Wailua Complex).

 The town itself is split into two halves by the Nounou Mountain, known as the “sleeping giant”, which stands 1,200 feet tall.
 Inland Wailua is known as the “bedroom community”, being a largely residential area.